-Cheat files are stored as .pat files on the default FAT device, in the /genplus/cheats directory and their respective subdirectories (/md for Genesis / Mega Drive and Sega CD / Mega-CD games, /ms for Master System games, /gg for Game Gear games and /sg for SG-1000 games) and should be exactly named as the game file (minus the extension).
+Cheat files are stored as .pat files on the default FAT device, in the /genplus/cheats directory and their respective subdirectories (/md for Genesis& Mega Drive ROM files, /ms for Master System ROM files, /gg for Game Gear ROM files and /sg for SG-1000 ROM files) and should be exactly named as the ROM file (minus the extension).
 PAT files created from other emulators are supported, as long as they have the proper extension and name.

 Both Game Genie and Action Replay code types are supported.
-Game Genie codes should come in the form of XXXX-YYYY (Mega Drive / Genesis) or XXX-YYY-ZZZ (Master System & Game Gear) while Action Replay codes format is XXXXXX:YYYY (Mega Drive / Genesis and Sega CD / Mega-CD) or 00XXXX:YY (Master System & Game Gear).
+Game Genie codes should come in the form of XXXX-YYYY (Mega Drive / Genesis) or XXX-YYY-ZZZ (Master System & Game Gear) while Action Replay codes format is XXXXXX:YYYY (Mega Drive / Genesis) or 00XXXX:YY (Master System & Game Gear).